soupslurpr/AppVerifier/README.md

 # AppVerifier

 AppVerifier is an app signing certificate hash viewer and verifier.\
-It enables you to easily verify your apps with others!
+It enables you to easily verify that your apps are genuine with others!

 AppVerifier includes a database for verifying apps.\
 If an app isn't on the internal database yet, you can simply share the verification info to others and receive verification info from them and